austincrft/sublime-gherkin-auto-complete-plus/README.md

         "path/to/feature/files/directory",
         "some/path/to/different/feature/files/directory"
     ],

+    // When this is set to true, the open directories in Sublime Text will be ignored, and only
+    // the directories listed in the `feature_file_directories` option will be used "ignore_open_directories": false,

     // Logging for execution information -- this will output to the Sublime Text Console
     // You can view the console by going to the toolbar and selecting `View -> Show Console`